As we learn more about keeping safe during coronavirus, please see our most recently updated Best Practices Here.

 - We remove our shoes upon arrival into your home.

 - Following American Academy of Pediatrics and CDC guidelines for healthcare providers, we remain updated on all vaccinations to minimize the risk of influenza, pertussis (MMR) and other illnesses to which newborns are vulnerable.
 As a company, we are allowed to request proof of these vaccinations, as the EEOC makes exceptions for healthcare workers.

 - Provide free continuing education to all staff to ensure we are following the most recent safety, health and care guidelines.

 - Staff is kept home at any sign of illness, even if symptoms might be “just allergies.”

 What we’ve implemented since covid19:

-- COVID19 vaccinations for all staff
+- COVID19 vaccinations for all staff when available.

 In addition to following CDC recommendations, please leave sanitizing wipes or other household cleaners out for our team to use periodically through the night.
 While we can’t always practice social distancing when caring for babies, we can wear masks, handwash and clean, clean, clean!